Mesmerising Myanmar and why you should visit now

 The busy, bustling harbour on the Ayeyarwady River, opposite The Strand Yangon.
 Photo by Gillian McLaren.

 Yes, I saw cell phones in the hands of young people in Yangon, which was Rangoon.
 I observed teenage boys sporting coloured hair with short sides, as is the current fashion.
 However, all the men still wear the longhi, or sarong-like fabric, with a casual shirt or a smart cotton jacket.
-My hotel, The Strand Yangon, is set in the vibrant old city, surrounded by grand colonial period buildings steeped in tradition from the colonial era, with delicious high teas and fine-dining, whirring ceiling fans, a smoking bar and butler to unpack your clothes.
+My hotel,

 Yet, just over the road from the hotel, at the Yangon harbour, is a market selling dried fish, plucked chickens with yellow feet, various kinds of fried food, slip-slops (the shoes worn by almost everyone) and handmade cotton bags.